 The CAMS Framework has been proven through multiple randomized clinical trials to be the best assessment, intervention and treatment to reduce suicide ideation.
-It is recommended by the Zero Suicide Initiative, as well as, the Center for Disease Control (CDC), and the Sentinel Event Alert by the Joint Commission.
+It is recommended by such groups as the Zero Suicide Initiative, the Center for Disease Control (CDC), and the Sentinel Event Alert (PDF) by the Joint Commission.
 Mental health professionals have reported that the CAMS Framework has given them a way to confidently treat suicidal patients effectively in only 6-8 sessions.
 And, more importantly, patients have reported that they like using the CAMS Framework.

 The Vermont Department of Mental Health (DHM) committed to the Zero Suicide framework for suicide prevention statewide in 2015, and has since trained many mental health professionals in the use of CAMS.
 Their success with the CAMS suicide prevention treatment has resulted in a continued focus on the use of CAMS and the development of an effective training program to support the development of more CAMS-trained mental health professionals throughout.